aliaksandr-s/prototyping-with-clojure/tutorial/chapter-06/06-Working on UI.md

 But all those components need some data to show.
 Sure we can fetch that data directly inside a component and for really small applications it works fine.
 But when an application starts growing and we have a lot of components and some of them need to share data we're in a big trouble: our code will become really hard to maintain.
 That's why it's a good idea to keep our components and app logic separated.

 And [re-frame] should help us with solving those problems.
-It gives us a great structure where we can put
+It gives us a great structure where we can put everything related to business logic of our app.
+It gives us a centralized store where we put all the data related to our app.
+We can change the data in store using events and effects.
+And we also can subscribe to those data changes in store, which will also cause our UI to automatically update.

+Let's have a look at the next diagram and go through all the steps one by one.

 ![reframe-img]